 Next up, I attended the Institute for Integrative Nutrition and learned from some of the world’s best doctors such as Dr Mark Hyman, founder of Cleveland Clinic’s Functional Medicine Clinic; Dr Frank Lipman, founder of Be Well Medical Center; Dr Andrew Weil, Director of Arizona Center for Integrative Medicine; Dr David Katz, Director of Yale University Prevention Research center, and many more.

 I studied practical lifestyle management techniques, innovative coaching methods, over 100 dietary theories, preventative health, Ayurveda, acupuncture, herbal remedies, homeopathy, traditional foods, supplements, and more.

 Next up was a certification in the AutoImmune Protocol.
 My AIP training was deeply entrenched in the science of the immune system which allowed me to gain a better understand of exactly what goes wrong in a patient with autoimmune illnesses such as rheumatoid arthritis, lupus, scleroderma and more, but more importantly, how to fix it using strategic diet and lifestyle modifications.

 And today, I am currently completing my Masters of Science in Clinical Nutrition and Human Performance.

 And of course I won't stop there either.
-The world of nutrition and health is ever evolving and it necessitates constant learning.
+The world of nutrition and health is ever evolving, and being a great holistic nutritionist necessitates constant learning.
 Good thing I like to learn.